Les Inconnus

-Les Inconnus ("The Unknowns") are a French trio of comedians consisting of Didier Bourdon, Bernard Campan and Pascal Légitimus.
+Les Inconnus (/fr/; lit.
+'The Unknowns') are a French trio of comedians consisting of Didier Bourdon, Bernard Campan and Pascal Légitimus.
 While their first successes were on stage, they are most famous for their satirical sketch comedy television show La Télé des Inconnus, which premiered in 1990 and remained popular throughout the early 1990s.
 Following their television success, the group went on to produce music and movies, most of them written and directed by Bourdon and Campan.
 After the movie Les Trois Frères in 1995, the trio encountered contract problems with their manager Paul Lederman, which caused the group to split up, though they reformed in the early 2000s.
 There have been several films released since then that have featured at least two former members together.

 History

 The comedy troupe that would become Les Inconnus was formed in 1984.
 At its founding, the group had five members (Didier Bourdon, Bernard Campan, Pascal Légitimus, Seymour Brussel, and Smaïn) and was known as "Les Cinq" (The Five).
 Les Cinq starred in the 1985 movie Le Téléphone Sonne Toujours Deux Fois ("The Telephone Always Rings Twice"), but shortly afterward Smaïn left the group to pursue his career as a solo act.
 Down to four members, the group changed its name to "Les Quatre Quarts" (a pun in French: literally meaning "The Four Quarters," it is also the word for pound cake).
 In 1986 they met a new manager, Paul Lederman, who began to lead the troupe to larger and larger venues.
 At about this time the group's name was changed to "Les Inconnus" (The Unknowns).
 After hosting a radio show on Europe 1 from 1987 to 1988, Les Inconnus lost another member, Seymour Brussel.
 They eventually reached national fame with their 1989 stage comic show "Au secours, tout va mieux!" (literally "Help, things are getting better!").